priyadarshi04/student-management-using-django-main/student-management-using-django-main/README.md

-## Support Developer
+## Support me,
 1. Add a Star 🌟  to this 👆 Repository
-2. Follow on Twitter/Github
+2. Follow on Github

 ## Passport/Images